marlonlom/archlinux-utils-mirrors-sync/README.md

 ## Preparation
+For preparing the script for usage, follow the steps:

-A. Download / Clone the repository using Git.
+A) Download / Clone the repository using Git.

-B. Navigate to the downloaded repository root folder.
+B) Navigate to the downloaded repository root folder.

-C. Copy the .config/marlonlom folder and put that into the .config/marlonlom folder of the home directory.
+C) Copy the .config/marlonlom folder and put that into the .config/marlonlom folder of the home directory.
 _Note_: In case dont exists the .config directory, you must create it.

 ```